IanSantosOS/.nvim-base/README.md

 - AutoCMD for automatically update the leadmultispace listchar based on tabstop
 - Organize the highlights in the `autocmd.lua`
 - Folds
+  - ':h mkview' and ':h loadview'
+  - the idea is to save and load folds automatically
 - Completeopt - `options.lua`
 - LSP
 - Treesitter